Blog Nutrition Edamame Side Effects: Is Too Much Of It Bad For You?

 edamame side effects

-Despite having a few possible side effects, Edamame is a healthy vegetable that contains high levels of nutrients.
-In moderation, it can be very beneficial.
-Eating a serving of this vegetable offers the following health benefits:
+Despite having a few potential side effects, edamame is a healthy vegetable that contains high levels of nutrients.
+When consumed in moderation, it can be quite beneficial.
+Eating a serving of this vegetable provides the following health benefits:

-Due to its high fiber content, edamame can help treat constipation and improve bowel movement.
+Due to its high fiber content, edamame can help treat constipation and improve bowel movements.
 Fibers also help with weight loss and lowering cholesterol.
-If you are suffering from diabetes, eating edamame can help lower your blood sugar levels (7).
+If you’re suffering from diabetes, the fiber in edamame may help lower your blood sugar levels (9).

-A cup (155 grams) of cooked edamame provides around 18.5 grams of protein which is about 34% of the recommended daily intake for adults (2).
-The high protein content is very important for pregnant women because it helps with fetal development.
+A cup (155 grams) of cooked edamame provides approximately 18.5 grams of protein, which is approximately 34% of the recommended daily intake for adults (4).
+The high protein content is incredibly important for pregnant women as it helps with fetal development.
 Proteins also play a vital role in muscle growth and repair.

 One serving of edamame contains a decent percentage of your daily vitamin E, magnesium, folate, and manganese intake.
-Vitamin E is an antioxidant that helps with the prevention of cardiovascular disease while folate prevents neural tube deformities during fetal development (16).
-Magnesium helps with the release of energy in your body while manganese is used for bone formation and collagen synthesis (9).
+Vitamin E is an antioxidant that helps prevent cardiovascular disease while folate prevents neural tube deformities during fetal development (18).
+Magnesium helps with the release of energy in your body, while manganese is used for bone formation and collagen synthesis (11).

 See also

-Edamame is high in iron for a plant food, which is essential for the production of red blood cells.
-Eating this vegetable can help prevent conditions that result from low iron levels, such as fatigue and dizziness.
-It also prevents anemia because it prevents excessive bleeding during heavy periods or after childbirth (1).
+Edamame is high in iron, which is essential for red blood cell production.
+Eating this vegetable can help prevent conditions that result from low iron levels, such as anemia (3).

 Omega-6 fatty acids are essential nutrients for your body.
-While an excessive amount of omega-6 compared to omega-3 fatty acids in the diet has been linked to increased inflammation, eating edamame is unlikely to lead to such an imbalance.
-Plus, polyunsaturated fats in general can help improve blood lipid levels, especially when they replace saturated fats in the diet (8).
+While an excessive amount of omega-6 in your diet has been linked to increased inflammation, eating edamame is unlikely to lead to such an imbalance.
+In addition, polyunsaturated fats in general can help improve blood lipid levels, particularly when they replace saturated fats in your diet (10).

-Due to its phytoestrogens content, edamame might help inhibit the growth of cancerous cells in your breasts.
+Due to its phytoestrogen content, edamame may help inhibit the growth of certain types of cancerous cells in your breasts.
 Research has also shown that it may prevent the metastasis of breast cancer by exerting anti-estrogenic activity.
-However, the effects of soy isoflavones in the body are complicated and more long-term controlled studies are needed to prove these claims (15).
+However, the effects of soy isoflavones on the body are complicated, and more long-term controlled studies are required to prove these claims (17).

-About one in seven men will get prostate cancer at some point in his life.
+Approximately one in seven men will get prostate cancer at some point in their lives.
 Men with diets that are high in soy products, such as cooked edamame, may have a lower risk of developing this type of cancer.
-Currently, there is not enough evidence to show that eating edamame can prevent prostate cancer (15).
+However, there is not enough current evidence to show that eating edamame can prevent prostate cancer.

-However, several observational studies indicate that a diet high in soy products, including edamame is associated with a lower risk of prostate cancer.
-More research is needed to confirm the link between edamame and prostate cancer (15).
+Several observational studies have indicated that a diet high in soy products, including edamame, is associated with a lower risk of prostate cancer.
+More research is needed in order to confirm the link between edamame and prostate cancer (17).

 See also